TRUTH | LOVE | MEANING | PURPOSE

 But it was songwriting that became her passion.
 She began performing her original pop and folk inflected music, including a gig at the House of Blues on the Sunset Strip in Hollywood.
 Very soon, though, her professional aspirations, and her heart, led her to Nashville, where she wrote pop and country songs and appeared in gigs around town.

 Ellie quickly became active in the Nashville’s welcoming Jewish community.
 She chairs NowGen, a group of young professionals sponsored by the Jewish Federation of Nashville and Middle Tennessee.
 She is a frequent cantorial soloist at “The Temple” (whose official name is Congregation Ohabai Sholom), where she has performed her original songs as well as traditional liturgy.
 She has sung at citywide Israel Independence Day and Memorial Day events.
-Besides being performed at synagogues in Nashville, her songs have been sung by others in synagogues around the country.
 She co-founded Music City’s Jewsic City Shabbat™, a space for young professionals to come together on Friday nights for unplugged services and a shared meal.
 Recently she was awarded the Young Leadership Award by the Jewish Federation of Nashville and Middle Tennessee.